 We love a theme party here at Kitchn and this weekend offers an excuse to throw a super-fancy one: the Oscars!
-If you also happen to know someone celebrating a birthday at the end of the month, consider throwing one party that does double duty.
+If you also happen to know someone celebrating a birthday this week, consider throwing one party that does double duty.
 Here are eight ways to turn an awards party into a birthday party — without making the guest of honor feel like a B-list add-on.

 1. Make sure it fits their personality.

 If the birthday girl has zero interest in awards shows, this will not be a good idea and you should stop reading now.
 If she's already running a ballot pool at her office, chances are this is a good idea.